Queries

 All prefixes that use the wildcard character (%) will be treated as a dynamic prefix.

-Any static prefixes that either refer to unknown devices or devices that are not connected at the time the query has begun will have the specified devices dropped from the query.
-If a device has been dropped from the query, it will not be queried if it reconnects to the network, during the query's execution.
+Any static prefixes that refer to unknown or disconnected devices at the time the query begins will have the specified devices dropped from the query.
+If a device has been dropped from the query, it will not be queried if it reconnects to the network during the query's execution.

-Refer to the Query API's Prefix Table for more information on Orbital's query prefixes.
+Refer to the Query API's Prefix Table for more information on Orbital query prefixes.

 The allowos Filter and the Orbital Query Catalog

-allowos is a filter that is used to specify which operating system must be running on a device before the query will run against it.
+allowos is a filter used to specify which operating system must be running on a device before the query will run against it.

-The allowos filter can be used with queries stored in Orbital's SQL Query Catalog.
-Because allowos influences the devices that will run the query, it is defined along with the devices, either by typing the value in the Devices field or defining it in either of the Operating System Filter popup(s), shown in the figure below.
+The allowos filter can be used with queries stored in Orbital SQL Query Catalog.
+Because allowos influences the devices that will run the query, it is defined along with the devices, either by typing the value in the Devices field or defining it in either of the Operating system filter pop-up(s), shown in the figure below.

 or